sg-s/xolotl/docs/source/installing.rst

 you will have to

-1. click on the green "clone or download" button, choose "Download ZIP"
+1. Click on the green "Clone or Download" button, choose "Download ZIP"
 2. Unzip the download
 3. Rename the folder to something sensible
 4. Move that folder into some place sensible
 5. Add that folder (and some subfolders) to your MATLAB path
 6. Save your MATLAB path

 Make sure you add the main folder for ``puppeteer``, ``cpplab``, and ``xolotl``, and all subfolders of ``srinivas.gs_mtools/src``.